-Your existing MasterCard and Visa will be accepted in most sizeable shops and city restaurants for purchases over €15 but you should always check before ordering.
-Note that you may be asked to present further identification (passport or carte de séjour) when using a credit card in some establishments, although now with the pin number system this is becoming rare.
+Your existing MasterCard and Visa will be accepted in most sizeable shops, service stations and restaurants for purchases over €15 but it’s always better to double check before ordering.
+Note that you may be asked to present further identification (passport, driver’s licence, carte de séjour) when using a credit card in some establishments, although now with the pin number system this is becoming rare.

-Also, not all French card reading devices (e.g. within some ATM machines) are designed to read the magnetic strip on your card.
-This is because the French cards have a micro-chip (puce) not a magnetic strip (piste)!
+Note that not all French card reading devices or ATM machines are designed to read the magnetic strip on your card.
+This is because the French cards have a micro-chip (puce) not a magnetic strip (piste).

 There are different types of Carte Bleue that permit different levels of cash withdrawal and spending e.g. a Gold card provides higher levels.
 Your bank will advise you which type you are entitled to have.

 You will be issued with a PIN number for your Carte Bleue.
 This not just for cash withdrawals but also for paying for goods and services.
 You will be asked to tap in your PIN to authorise the payment – no signature is needed with this system.
 Check with your bank beforehand if there is a limit on your card.
 These limits are usually counted on 7 rolling days, and it is also useful to know that when you are using your card at the pump, the card will authorise a transaction that may be higher than what you actually consumed, meaning that it may cause your card to hit the maximum rolling limit event though in fact you haven’t used up the amount, good to know if you are planning a long road trip.

 The CB is almost universal in France; you can pay for almost anything including train and metro tickets, petrol, péage on the autoroute, internet and telephone payments etc. – most shops and many restaurants are becoming equipped with the terminal connections to accept CB but you will still find some small shops and restaurants that will only accept cash or cheques.